For Parents & Supporters

 This is a very exciting time as your student is about to make the transition to off-campus living!
-We understand that, as parents, you may have lots of questions about living in the San Luis Obispo Community.
+We understand that, as parents and supporters, you may have lots of questions about living in the San Luis Obispo Community.
 As a result, we have created a resource page to provide information.
 However, we strongly recommend that you take the time to go through all sections of this program, not just the parent’s page, to find more detailed information.

 You may also want to encourage your student to get certified as an Educated Renter by taking the assessment.
 Locating housing in San Luis Obispo can be difficult since it is such a competitive market.
 Cal Poly has developed relationships with the property management companies that will view our Educated Renter Certification as an asset.
 While having the certificate will not guarantee housing, it is one way your student can differentiate themselves from others that are not Certified Educated Renters.